barajus/cl-piat/README.md

 ```

 ### Grafana
 During deployment Grafana is installed as a container on the netq-ts server.
 To make the gui accessable, we need to setup a remote ssh tunnel (from the NetQ-ts VM) to a host that is publicly accessible: `screen ssh -NR 3001:localhost:3000 <user>@<host>`.
-Exit the screen with ctcl+A,D after authentication.
+Exit the screen with ctrl+A,D after authentication.
 Unfortunately the current Ansible module for Grafana has a bug that prevents the dashboards to be automatically provisioned (https://github.com/ansible/ansible/issues/39663).
 When the interface is accessible (default user/pass: admin / CumulusLinux!), there are two dashboards available that can be imported into Grafana in the roles/telemetry/files directory.
 Import them both to have access to them.

 The IP-fabric dashboard will display all interfaces on a specified switch:
 ![IP-Fabric](images/grafana-ip-fabric.png)